anatideo/kotlingofpatterns/README.md

 # kotlingofpatterns

 This project exist to show an implementation in Kotlin of each GoF Pattern.
-It also include an explanation about these patterns and when to use it.
+It also includes an explanation about these patterns and when to use it.
 I also would like to show famous usages of some of them.

 For the sake of convinience I'll use Android Studio as my IDE for now.